sonuauti/Android-Web-Server-As-Service/README.md

 # Android-Web-Server-As-Service
-Implementation of android web server repo
+Implementation of https://github.com/sonuauti/Android-Web-Server as service for android os